Skip to content

 The first post:

-argues that culturally responsive leadership is inseparable from an intersectional lens, drawing on Crenshaw’s foundational work, Agosto and Roland (2018), and Hankivsky (2014) to connect intersectionality to concrete school policy and staff development practice.
+argues that culturally responsive leadership is inseparable from an intersectional lens, drawing on Kimberlé Crenshaw’s original definition of intersectionality (race and gender) as well as more recent research from Agosto and Roland (2018) on a school leader’s role and Hankivsky (2014) about how intersectionality conversations need to include the student’s diversity as a learner as well.
+I bring these ideas together to connect intersectionality to concrete school policy and staff development practice.
 The second post, a response to Dr. Wellner:

 Artifact 3: Infographic (For Module 8 Discussion)

-This infographic was created to represent my synthesized vision for culturally responsive school leadership, developed as part of EDL 530 and grounded in course research spanning Khalifa (2018), the NYSED CR-S Framework, Ginott (1972), NASSP (2019), and Pappas (2025).
+This infographic was created to represent my synthesized vision for culturally responsive school leadership and grounded in course research.
 It aligns with Principal Quality Standard II and English Learner Quality Standard 5.9

 This infographic is important because it required me to move beyond restating theory and instead make visible how I believe these frameworks connect and interact in practice.
-The infographic captures the full arc of my thinking: from the foundational distinction between equity and equality, through the CR-S framework as an organizing structure, to the specific leadership actions, intersectionality, community-based approaches, and relational trust, that bring that framework to life.
-It also reflects a deliberate choice to use AI tools (Notebook LM and Gemini) as thought partners in the design process, which is itself a form of modeling the kind of innovative, resource-aware leadership I aspire to practice.
+As a leader I am grounded in two key ideas: the disrupting inequity is the leaders primary responsibility (Khalifa, 2018) & leaders create the weather (Ginott, 1972).
+The infographic captures the full arc of my thinking: from the foundational distinction between equity and equality on the left side, through the Culturally Responsive-Sustaining (CR-S) framework (New York State Education Department, n.d.) as an organizing structure, to the specific leadership action and strategies (including professional development for staff) that will make all of this happen.
+It also reflects a deliberate choice to use AI tools (Notebook LM and Gemini) as thought partners in the design process to synthesize my narrative into visual format.
+This models the kind of innovative, resource-aware leadership that I believe is necessary for future-facing schools.

 Artifact 4: Co-created plan for MTSS

-This artifact represents a concrete product I co-developed during my Culture and Equity internship as part of the MTSS Initiative Working Group for network implementation ad aligns with Principal Quality Standard I as well as English Learner Quality Standard 5.10.
+This artifact represents a concrete product I co-developed during my Culture and Equity internship as part of the Multi-Tiered Student Services (MTSS) Initiative Working Group for network implementation and aligns with Principal Quality Standard I as well as English Learner Quality Standard 5.10.

-Over six weeks, I collaborated with school and network leaders to identify gaps in two key academic systems, reassessment practices and MTSS ownership structures, and develop actionable recommendations for each.
+Over six weeks, I collaborated with school and network leaders to identify gaps in two key academic systems (reassessment practices and MTSS ownership structures) and developed actionable recommendations for each.
 The Instructional Leadership Team (ILT) Guidance Scope and Sequence document emerged from that process as a practical tool designed to help instructional leaders use data purposefully and consistently across grade levels.
 It reflects both my ability to engage in systems-level reform and my commitment to ensuring that instructional leadership structures are equitable, responsive, and grounded in whole-child knowledge.

 This artifact demonstrates growth in my ability to move from identifying a problem to building the infrastructure needed to address it.
-Going into this internship, I understood conceptually that MTSS effectiveness depends on clear ownership and consistent data use.
+Going into this internship, I understood that MTSS effectiveness depends on clear ownership and consistent data use.
 What this experience pushed me to develop was the practical knowledge of how to design those structures in a way that is both rigorous and culturally responsive.
-The ILT Guidance Scope and Sequence is not just a planning document; it is an attempt to codify a shared vision of instructional excellence while building in the flexibility for house-level teams to respond to students as whole people, not just data points.
+The ILT Guidance Scope and Sequence is not just a planning document; it is an attempt to codify a shared vision of instructional excellence with the consideration of all of the different roles and responsibilities that leaders hold in a school.

-Finally, the ILT Guidance document is explicitly designed to build the capacity of instructional leaders to use data effectively, not just collect it.
-The tiered data rhythm, the collaborative data meeting protocol, the RIOT/ICEL triangulation matrix, and the lesson tuning protocol are all tools that help leaders norm on a common vision of instructional excellence and develop shared language for what good coaching and intervention look like.
+Finally, the ILT Guidance document is explicitly designed to build the capacity of instructional leaders to use data effectively, not just collect it, which is a trap we fall into often.
+The document offers multiple tools and protocols to help leaders create a school-based common vision of instructional excellence and develop shared language for what good coaching and intervention look like starting from the network expectation.
+This allows each school to reach higher, but never start from below our baseline expectations of what we know students/staff are capable of.
 Embedding these protocols into a scope and sequence ensures the work is sustainable and not dependent on any one person holding the knowledge.

 References: